Talion is a finalist for Best SIEM Solution

 With financial related threats hitting the top mark at 37% in 2022, it’s clear to see where cybercriminals are placing emphasis – social engineering for financial gain.

-Cofense explains that “threat actors continue to use credential phishing attacks to gain access to organisation inboxes to perform man-in-the-mailbox (MiTMbox) attacks.
-Once an attacker gains access to an organisation’s email account, they will routinely create email forward rules to monitor all traffic coming in and out of the account.
+Cofense explains that “threat actors continue to use credential phishing attacks to gain access to company inboxes to perform man-in-the-mailbox (MiTMbox) attacks.
+Once an attacker gains access to a company’s email account, they will routinely create email forward rules to monitor all traffic coming in and out of the account.
 In some cases, they will create auto-forwarding rules that include the words “purchase order,” “invoice,” or other financially based transactions between clients… Once the threat actors identify an invoice or opportunity to re-route the transaction, the threat actors pounce, replying to the known and trusted email thread with new information.”

 These new sophisticated tactics, integrating stand alone techniques like credential phishing with BEC, is exactly how cyber criminals are bypassing SEG technology.
 Cofense have seen this through “the increase in conversation-based BEC attacks, credential phishing attacks that bypass 2FA and malicious use of Web3 technologies” (Cofense Email Security Report).